CNES/swot-hydrology-toolbox/README.md

 ## Objectives
 * Provide open-source tools that, together with JPL’s RiverObs tool (https://github.com/SWOTAlgorithms/RiverObs.git), enable end-users to generate virtually all SWOT HR level-2 (L2) products with fairly (but not fully) representative characteristics (see section on caveats below)
   * Get familiar with product content and formats, use the data to conduct studies...
-* Give end-users access to the L2+ processing prototypes
+* Give end-users access to the L2+ HR processing prototypes
   * Validate methodology, propose improvements...
 * As far as possible let the toolbox correspond directly to the processing prototypes that are evolving towards operational processing chains
   * Coded in high-level programming language (Python 3), for simple distribution, installation and use